Ria Bancroft

 Ria Bancroft (1907 – 8 March 1993) was a British-New Zealand artist born in England.
 She created the Tabernacle Screen Doors for Cathedral of the Blessed Sacrament in Christchurch and her works are held in several New Zealand art galleries.

 Background

-Born in England, in 1907, she moved to Canada to work as a television designer and display artist She moved Italy in the 1960s to study art, receiving a Diploma from the Academy of Florence.
-In 1962 she moved to New Zealand, joining her daughter Peb Simmons in Christchurch.
+Born in England in 1907, as an adult she moved to Canada to work as a television designer and display artist.
+She moved Italy in the 1960s to study art, receiving a Diploma from the Academy of Florence.
+She moved to New Zealand in 1962, joining her daughter Peb Simmons in Christchurch.
 Bancroft died on 8 March 1993 in Christchurch, New Zealand.

 Career

 After studying art in Italy, it was only after moving to New Zealand that Bancroft began to focus on her sculpture work.
 Her work often included religious subjects.